python/typing/docs/spec/constructors.rst

 If the ``cls`` parameter within the ``__new__`` method is not annotated, type checkers should infer a type of ``type[Self]``.
-Regardless of whether the type of the ``cls`` parameter is explicit or inferred, the type checker should bind the class being constructed to this parameter and report any type errors that arise during binding.
+Regardless of whether the type of the ``cls`` parameter is explicit or inferred, the type checker should bind the class being constructed to the ``cls`` parameter and report any type errors that arise during binding.

   ::